 With a high school record of 305-15-1, Martin was a national finalist for the National High School Coach of the Year twice.
 Martin has produced 40 State Champions, 37 All-Americans and seven National Champions at the high school level and has also produced a 2000 NCAA Champion Carl Perry, who won his title at the University of Illinois.
 A Virginia native and three-time high school State Champion at Kempsville High School in Virginia Beach, Martin was a 1989 NCAA All-American at the University of Iowa under legendary wrestling coach Dan Gable.
 He was also a Midlands Champion and a 1988 Olympic Trials qualifier.
 Martin has instituted his Granby Style at Old Dominion and over the last 2 years his recruited classes have been ranked in the top ten.
 His father, Billy Martin, was named America’s #1 High School Wrestling Coach according to the book, “Americas Greatest Coaches.”

 James Nicholson, a product of the Granby School of Wrestling, was Old Dominion’s first two-time All-American since 1982 and a four-time national qualifier.
 He is one of three wrestlers to win four CAA Conference titles.
 He was the CAA Rookie of the Year in 2008 and CAA Wrestler of the Year in 2011.
 He was a two-time participant in the NWCA All-Star Classic.
 He is decorated with many awards, one of which he is most proud of is the Thomas L. Scott Memorial Award, which is awarded to the most outstanding athlete at Old Dominion University presented by the Norfolk Sports Club.
 Not only was he an exceptional wrestler, but also excelled in his academics and strived to be a mentor to younger athletes.
 He was a four-time NWCA All-Academic Team member.
 He double majored in finance and marketing and graduated in 2011 with a cumulative GPA of 3.38.
 He has been technician for the Granby School of Wrestling since 2007.
 He is from Roosevelt High School in Des Moines, Iowa, where he won a state championship and was a two-time Asics/Vaughan Junior All-American.
-James is a master teacher of the Granby Series and has been a coach since 2007.
+James is a master teacher and has been a coach since 2007.

 All of our Coaches are master teachers.
 The majority of our coaches coach at the high school level in championship programs.
 The remaining portion of our coaches are competing in college at Old Dominion University or wrestle for several Division I Universities throughout the nation.
 All are excellent teachers and bring a wealth of knowledge for you to learn.